-The board will hold regular meetings monthly and, with the assistance of the CMO, develop a strategic outcomes based calendar for maximum oversight of the organization.
+The board will hold regular meetings monthly and, with the assistance of the CMO, develop a strategic outcomes based calendar for maximum oversight of the organization, which will be submitted during the RTO process.
 Standing committees will meet between meetings for a deeper dive and analysis of the organization's progress.